Protecting Your Haven: A Comprehensive Guide to Preventing Water Damage at Home and Business

 With the hottest months in full swing, it is about that time of the year to cool down with a summer vacation.
 While planning for time away, many homeowners forget that protecting their home is just as important as the vacation itself.
 To keep your home safe from burglary and internal damage, here are tips and tricks from SERVPRO of Greensburg:

 - Have a close friend or neighbor be checking your home daily

-- Provide this contact with emergency contact names and numbers
+- Provide this neighbor with emergency contact names and phone numbers

 - Cancel mail or have it collected daily

 - Unplug electronics to cut down on any possible shortages